 Harassment

-Harassment is defined as unwelcome conduct that is based on a protected class, which includes race, religion, color, nation origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.
+Harassment is defined as unwelcome conduct that is based on a protected characteristics, which includes race, religion, color, nation origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.
 Harassment does not include constitutionally protected activity or conduct that serves a legitimate purpose.

-Harassment becomes against University policy where:
+Harassment becomes against University policy (Board of Trustees Policy 5.1 - 5.3) where:

-1. Enduring the offensive conduct becomes a condition of continued employment, or
+- Enduring the offensive conduct becomes a condition of continued employment, or

-2. The conduct is sufficiently severe, persistent, or pervasive enough to create an environment that a reasonable person would consider intimidating, hostile, or offensive or that substantially interferes with an individual’s ability to participate in or benefit from a University program, activity, and/or employment.
+The conduct is sufficiently severe, persistent, or pervasive enough to create an environment that a reasonable person would consider intimidating, hostile, or offensive or that substantially interferes with an individual’s ability to participate in or benefit from a University program, activity, and/or employment.

 Hostile Environment is defined as an on-campus, online, or remote environment, that through harassing conduct (e.g. physical, verbal, graphic, or written) based on a person’s protected status (e.g. sexual orientation, age, etc.), becomes sufficiently severe, persistent, or pervasive, and subjectively and objectively offensive so as to create an unreasonably hostile or abusive work or educational environment.